Membership Policy of Planet Haskell

 Planet Haskell is an aggregator of Haskell people's blogs and other Haskell-related news sites.
-As of mid-November 2007 content from 78 blogs and other sites is being republished in a common format.
+As of 2008-08-04, content from 106 blogs and other sites is being republished in a common format.

 A common misunderstanding about Planet Haskell is that it republishes only Haskell content.
 That is not its mission.
 A Planet shows what is happening in the community, what people are thinking about or doing.
 Thus Planets tend to contain a fair bit of "off-topic" material.
 Think of it as a feature, not a bug.